 Black Friday is just around the corner and this year it will be an even bigger eCommerce event as a large chunk of shopping shifts online.
 What was once a day of ‘door-busting’ sales in traditional brick and mortar stores, has become a massive online shopping.
-We discussed what to expect from Black Friday weekend in 2020 earlier in our blog here.
-There’s no denying the wealth of opportunity BFCM presents for brands.
+There’s no denying the wealth of opportunity Black Friday and Cyber Monday (BFCM) presents for brands.
 But capturing it requires careful, considered, and informed strategizing.
-That’s why we bring to you the top 3 key takeaways from Black Friday and Cyber Monday last year that can help guide your strategy for this year.

 Some key markets where Black Friday has become big include the United Kingdom, Germany, Italy, Spain, France, but also expanding quickly to Scandinavian countries as well as Eastern Europe.
 These countries have experienced continuous growth in the past few years when it comes to Black Friday shopping weekend.
 Hence, when building your strategy and planning out key markets, don’t forget the key markets we have mentioned above.

 Building relationships with key retailers form an integral part of the strategy for brands, however, building those relationships with the right retailers is even more important.
 While Amazon is an important part of the eCommerce strategy for many brands, your brand should also consider other key marketplaces that are prominent in various regions or countries.

 In particular, Europe and EMEA have a more fragmented online retailer market landscape.
 Thus, it’s increasingly important for brands to be present across several retailers including local ones to capture those markets.
 Some of the local retailers might also be preferred due to different yet localized consumer experience.
 Further, they might offer local payment methods that are preferred, have faster local deliveries, and more.
 Further, also consider your vertical and the niche retailers that you should be present specific to your industry.